IDKDeadXD/OEDOCS/docs/getting-started/installation.md

 ## Troubleshooting Installation

-**The pack is not showing up in my pack list.**
+**The packs are not showing up in my pack list.**
-Make sure the `.mcpack` file imported successfully.
-Try closing and reopening Minecraft, then check under Behavior Packs again.
+Make sure the `.mcaddon` file imported successfully.
+Try closing and reopening Minecraft, then check under both Resource Packs and Behavior Packs.

 **Commands are not working.**
 Confirm that experimental features are enabled in your world settings.
 Also check that the behavior pack is actually active on the world, not just imported.